 1. A Strategic Mindset

 If B2B explainer videos work so well, why doesn’t every company have one?
-Because they’re expensive and time consuming to produce.
+Because they’re expensive and time-consuming to produce.
 Because companies have trouble finding the right videographer or vendor.
 Because companies are afraid to make such a big commitment.

 These concerns are perfectly valid.
 A successful explainer video doesn’t happen on accident.
 As much as we hear about viral marketing campaigns from companies like Dollar Shave Club, the fact is that Hollywood success stories are few and far between.
 It’s easy to pour your heart, soul, and budget into something that will just fall flat on its face.
 Your company needs to have clear — and realistic — expectations for results.

 That’s why explainer videos need the same consideration as any other marketing investment.
 Think in terms of formulas — not emotions.
 Before spending your first dollar, you need to understand your goals and ROI.
-If you’re able to boot conversion rates by 5%, for instance, what will be the corresponding boost in sales?
+If you’re able to boost conversion rates by 5%, for instance, what will be the corresponding boost in sales?

 The answer to that question will help you navigate step 1 — an understanding of how much your marketing team can afford to spend.